TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ami/updating/_index.md

 On the AWS Console, open the **CloudFormation** service, navigate to the **Change sets** tab and select **Create change set**.
 There are two choices that can be made here:

 - Use current template: Choose this option to update input parameters on an existing template.
 - Replace current template: Choose this option to use a new template on the existing deployment.
-This option should be used to apply new versions of The Things Enterprise Stack that are delivered as new version of the CloudFormation template.
+This option should be used to apply new versions of {{% tts %}} that are delivered as new version of the CloudFormation template.

 Once the necessary options are updated, select the **Create Change Set** option.
 This will create a change set that describes the resources that will be updated by this change and if any of these resources need to be replaced.